telerik/ajax-docs/controls/htmlchart/troubleshooting/handle-special-symbols.md

 # Handle Special Symbols

-The [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) uses JavaScript to render.
+The [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) uses JavaScript to render.
 This means that all properties and data have to pass not only through the code-behind,	but also through JavaScript.
 It is, therefore, necessary to make sure that the properties and data do not break the code-behind or JavaScript.
 This article will	help you understand better the concept of escaping special symbols.

 ## Escaping for JavaScript